 So why is Trump the perfect president for right now?
 Because he is absurdly unaware of anyone other than himself.
 Because he would never have any relationship where he blended and shared with another person.
 His wives are things.
 Other people are things.
 He can’t even hold the concept of what our government and nation mean as a collective and why he shouldn’t just rewrite everything to please himself.
 He’s that selfish.

 Every country chooses leaders in a semi-conscious way that mixes the issues of the day with a tribal totem.
-Trump was chosen to represent the part of America doesn’t want to blend, or share or care or change.
+Trump was chosen to represent the part of America that doesn’t want to blend, or share or care or change.
+The Trumpenproletariat.
 As such, he is an embodiment of not letting ourselves synchronize with others at higher levels of complexity.
 He symbolizes pure self-assertion and rejection of relationship and cooperation.
 Any place beyond the borders of our nation has become a rejected OTHERNESS.
 Just as it also has in England, Turkey, Russia and elsewhere.
 And all just about simultaneously.
 As a country enters this kind of period of self-assertion and push-back it reaches into a bag of domineering regressive nationalistic bastards and places the biggest one on its head like a horrible tiara.
 It doesn’t last forever and it can unfold in surprising ways.
 The United Nations and the European Union owe their existence to the 360-degree horror of WWII.
 That’s probably not a comforting thought right now but don’t assume the worst.
-To some degree optimism is a self-fulfilling prophecy, as long as we back it up with action.
+To some degree, optimism is a self-fulfilling prophecy, as long as we back it up with action.
 Stay cool and take a reality umbrella, it’s really coming down out there.